The Atacama Crossing (Chile) is a seven-day, six-stage, 250-kilometer / 150-mile footrace across the Atacama Desert of Chile

 This desiccated environment is the perfect preserver of ancient relics, with the world's oldest mummies (of the Paleolithic Chinchorro tribe), having been discovered in the Atacama, thought to date back to 7000BC.
 Huge geoglyphic paintings adorn hillsides and ruins of Indian fortresses and sacred Inca sites dot the landscape.

-The Atacama Desert is an area of extraordinary beauty and astounding natural wonders.
-Competitors will go through magnificent salt flats stretching as far as the eye can see, run down sand dunes which will literally take your breath away, go through canyons where you can touch the walls on both sides and sleep under glittering night skies in this dry arid desert.
+Competitors will go through magnificent salt flats stretching as far as the eye can see, run down huge sand dunes which will literally take your breath away, go through canyons where you can touch the walls on both sides and sleep under glittering night skies in the driest place on earth.

 The total distance of the Atacama Crossing (Chile) 2016 is 250 kilometers / 155 miles.
 The format is similar to the prestigious 4 Deserts Race Series.
 Competitors should prepare for the following distances:

 |Stage 1||36.5||22.7||245 / 804||973 / 3,192|

 |Stage 3||39||24.2||261 / 856||150 / 492|

 |Stage 5||76.4||47.5||684 / 2244||526 / 1,726|